 53) How are constituencies for Lok Sabha decided by the Election Commission?

-Answer: (i) For Lok Sabha elections, the country is divided into 543 constituencies.
+(i) For the Lok Sabha elections, the country is divided into 543 constituencies.

 (ii) The representative elected from each constituency is called a Member of Parliament or an MP.

-54) How is division of constituencies done at the state level?
+54) How is the division of constituencies done at the state level?

-(ii) In this case, the elected representative is called Member of Legislative Assembly or an MLA.
+(ii) In this case, the elected representative is called a Member of Legislative Assembly or an MLA.

 (iii) Each parliamentary constituency has several assembly constituencies within it.

-55) How has reservation system been extended to other weaker sections?
+55) How has the reservation system been extended to other weaker sections?